Panha-Ly/library-render/README.md

 ## Contribution, Improvements and More

-1. No contribution is accepted at this moment. but you can fork this project and make a pull request.
+1. No contribution is accepted at this moment. but you can use this project for free.

 2. There are some improvements that can be made in the future for this API project: